Mallards and Night Mares Announce Lightwings Art Installation

 Stay tuned to Mallards and Night Mares social media accounts for updates on the unveiling event.
 Initial renderings for the "Light Wings" project are attached.
 If you have any further questions, please contact the Mallards front office at info@mallardsbaseball.com or 608-246-4277.

-- Mallards and Night Mares Announce Lightwings Art Installation - Madison Mallards
+- Mallards and Night Mares Announce Lightwings Art Installation - Madison Night Mares

-- Richmond Flying Mummies Welcome Hollywood Stars, the Mayor of Uranus , and Entertainment Expert to Ownership Group - Richmond Flying Mummies

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.